Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 To see one of these graceful creatures at a funeral signifies that the soul of the person being laid to rest, carried on the wings of the butterfly, is bidding his or her final farewell before beginning their journey into the afterlife.

-If a butterfly lights on someone from out of the blue, this is to be taken as a sign that a lost loved one is paying an impromptu visit.
+If a butterfly lands on someone from out of the blue, this is to be taken as a sign that a lost loved one is paying an impromptu visit.
 If several of Mother Nature's angels appear all at once, consider it a family reunion of sorts.
 This divine occurrence, according to lore, suggests that relatives who have passed on have gone to great lengths to spend time with those they left behind, even if only for a moment.

 Cardinals are objects of beauty, to be sure, but there is more to these winged marvels than meets the eye.
 They are also thought to bring good luck and prosperity to those whose lives they grace.